 Honors Collegium courses, which are developed and offered specifically for honors students through the Honors Programs unit, are a central and longstanding feature of our undergraduate program.
 Collegium seminars emphasize interdisciplinary learning and offer rigorous educational experiences that are designed to hone your abilities to think critically and creatively, engage you in applying knowledge, and enhance your communication skills.
 Most of these seminar-style courses enroll no more than 15-20 students, which allows you to get to know your peers and your professors.

-Courses for Academic Year 2024-2025
+Tentative Courses for Academic Year 2025-2026

-Winter 2025
+Winter 2026

 Honors Collegium 50 – Creating Your Roadmap